zhuqiuyang/hacker-notes/SICP/5ANotes.md

 Seems like essentially the same program, but there are some ways of making errors here that didn't exist until today.

-So, as I said, **first** we need a new model of computation, and **second**, we have to be damn goodreason for doing this kind of ugly thing.
+So, as I said, **first** we need a new model of computation, and **second**, we have to be damn good reason for doing this kind of ugly thing.

 QA: